 Many of the encoded fields have not been included in FIXML and XML content does not have the same restriction as the tag=value encoding.
 An incremental improvement opportunity exists to provide a means for including binary data content within FIXML.

-New Requirements
+Encoded Fields Support

 Work complete by staff at Standard Bank in London in 2008 identified the need to include the encoded fields within FIXML.
 In markets where encoded data fields are used, it is often the case that the unencoded fields are also included in the FIX messages.
-The lack of support for encoded data fields in FIXML means that there is information loss when converting between FIX tag=value encoded data and FIXML.
+The lack of complete support for encoded data fields in FIXML means that there is information loss when converting between FIX tag=value encoded data and FIXML.

+Binary Data Content Support

 Recently, as part of the extension of FIX to support CFTC Parts 43 – 45 regulations (EP197), there are new requirements with Equity Swaps to include an encoded clip image of a payment formula within FIXML.
 This formula image is natively encoded using base64 binary data.

-The recommendation to better support encoded fields is to use the xs:base64binary XML Schema datatype for encoded data fields.
-A survey of other standards, such as FpML, the base64binary datatype is already an established practice for encoding binary data within XML documents.Issues and Discussion Points
+The recommendation to better support encoded fields is to use the xs:base64Binary XML Schema datatype for encoded data fields.
+A survey of other standards, such as FpML, the base64Binary datatype is already an established practice for encoding binary data within XML documents.

+FIXML Inlined Components Changes

+The proposal for inlined FIXML components (FIXML Inline Component Reference 0.2) was implemented in EP105 to provide greater efficiency, coverage and flexibility in the FIXML schema generation and was intended to replace the need for the legacy OptimizedImplicitBlockRepeating component type and its associated FIXML mapping.
+Two (2) components (InstrmtLegGrp and UndInstrmtGrp) were identified as temporary issues for FPL constituents and their revision was postponed.
+In EP192, the addition of LegFinancingDetails to the InstrmtLegGrp component provided a catalyst for changing the two remaining OptimisedImplicitBlockRepeating components to BlockRepeating components with inlined component references.
+This proposal includes the removal of FIXML code generation for components of the type OptimisedImplicitBlockRepeating.
+The "Optimized" concept is no longer supported in FIXML.

+FIX XML Namespace Standard

+The formal namespace for FIX Protocol is being changed from fixprotocol.org to fixprotocol.io.
+The FIX XML Technical Standard Proposal is for all FIX XML Schemas.
+Namespace attributes in the FIXML schema are affected and new attributes are being proposed to identify the FIX version, extension pack and custom version (for use in implementation).
+The figure below illustrates the proposed change to the schema element including the change in namespace and the addition of version attributes.

+Issues and Discussion Points

 The following is a summary list of issues and discussion points which are explored in greater detail in this section below.